Atlas V: Versions

-Launch system status
+The third digit represents the number of engines on the Centaur stage, either "1" or "2".
+All of the configurations use the Single Engine Centaur, except for the "N22" which is only used on Starliner crew capsule missions, and uses Dual Engine Centaur.

+Atlas V has flown in eleven configurations:

 Launch cost

 Before 2016, pricing information for Atlas V launches was limited.
 In 2010, NASA contracted with ULA to launch the MAVEN mission on an Atlas V 401 for approximately US$187 million.
 The 2013 cost of this configuration for the U.S. Air Force under their block buy of 36 launch vehicles was US$164 million.
 In 2015, the TDRS-M launch on an Atlas 401 cost NASA US$132.4 million.

 Starting in 2016, ULA provided pricing for the Atlas V through its RocketBuilder website, advertising a base price for each launch vehicle configuration, which ranges from US$109 million for the 401 up to US$153 million for the 551.
 Each additional SRB adds an average of US$6.8 million to the cost of the launch vehicle.
 Customers can also choose to purchase larger payload fairings or additional launch service options.
 NASA and Air Force launch costs are often higher than equivalent commercial missions due to additional government accounting, analysis, processing, and mission assurance requirements, which can add US$30–80 million to the cost of a launch.

 In 2013, launch costs for commercial satellites to GTO averaged about US$100 million, significantly lower than historic Atlas V pricing.
-However, in recent years the price of an Atlas V [401] has dropped from approximately US$180 million to US$109 million, in large part due to competitive pressure that emerged in the launch services marketplace during the early 2010s.
+However, after the rise of reusable rockets, the price of an Atlas V [401] has dropped from approximately US$180 million to US$109 million, in large part due to competitive pressure that emerged in the launch services marketplace during the early 2010s.
 ULA CEO Tory Bruno stated in 2016 that ULA needs at least two commercial missions each year in order to stay profitable going forward.
 ULA is not attempting to win these missions on purely lowest purchase price, stating that it "would rather be the best value provider".
 In 2016, ULA suggested that customers would have much lower insurance and delay costs because of the high Atlas V reliability and schedule certainty, making overall customer costs close to that of using competitors like the SpaceX Falcon 9.